Caia-Tech/the-burden/explain-that_bureaucrat.md

 Oversold.
 Misleading.
 Embarrassing.

 Like billing any other enterprise api.

 Saleforces subscription?
 Landmark

 Microsoft office?
 Landmark

 Quickbooks?
 Landmark

 ----------------------

-The Hall of Fame of Political Math Denial
+The Hall of Fame of Political Math Denial:

 Clinton: "I did not have sexual relations with that woman"

 Narrator: He did

 Nixon: "I am not a crook"

 Narrator: He was

 Wes Moore: "Paying people to leave while hiring replacements saves $121 million"

 Narrator: It literally doesn't